danielemalitesta/Graph-Based-RecSys/README.md

 ### Previous iterations of the lecture

-- Guest lecture as part of the course of "Machine Learning in Network Science" (held at CentraleSupélec and coordinated by Prof. Fragkiskos Malliaros)
+- Guest lecture as part of the course of "Machine Learning in Network Science" held at CentraleSupélec and coordinated by Prof. Fragkiskos Malliaros (April 2025)
-- Invited workshop at Cognism.com (invited by Felice Merra)
+- Invited workshop at Cognism.com, invited by Felice Merra (April 2025)

 ### My works on graph-based recommendation